e18e/e18e/docs/blog/october-contributions-showcase.md

 Instead of packaging a runtime alongside the code, porffor will compile down to native (which comes with huge performance gains).

 Recently, the biggest win has been to see the engine pass 50% of the Test262 tests!
-You can [read more about this here](https://goose.icu/porffor-50/).
+Read more in [Porffor passes 50% of Test262](https://goose.icu/porffor-50/).

 ### e18e on Bluesky